Beef porridge, a combination of a chinese comfort food and a nutritious meat.

 Beef contains not only protein but also lots of essential fatty acids.
 A great source of nutrients for people who engage in manual work and growing teens.
 It is also high in iron which helps to alleviate nutritional anaemia and is suitable for pregnant ladies.

 Take care not to overcook beef.
 Beef slices just done are very juicy and tender.
 Overcook it and it turns tough and dry.
-If the beef slices are really thin, they can even be added just before serving, letting the heat from the porridge cook the beef.
+If the beef slices are really thin, they can even be added just before serving, letting the heat from the rice porridge cook the beef.

-1. Beef porridge No.1
+1. Beef porridge with eggs

 Try this recipe if you happened to have leftover rice.
 It is easy to "convert" cooked rice to rice porridge.

-Ingredients225g beef fillet
+225g beef fillet

 2 eggs